yeikos/js.url/README.md

 - Code more clean and lightweight.

-- Fix bug and optimizations.
+- Bug fix and optimizations.

 Example
 --------------------------------------